 (Iron Age hillfort – between Nether Wallop & Stockbridge)

 Detail: This formation was reported on the 1st of July and its in a field of green wheat.
 It measures approx 200ft in diameter.

-Visiting: This formation is open to the public and there is a charge of £3 per person payable at the field side (under 16s are free).
+Visiting: This crop circle has now been harvested.
+This formation was open to the public and there is a charge of £3 per person payable at the field side (under 16s are free).

 Location: This crop circle is located beneath Danebury hillfort, between Nether Wallop and Stockbridge in Hampshire – see the Google Maps link for precise location.

 Danebury Ring is an Iron-Age hillfort that is believed to date back to at least 500BC.
 It occupies a hill top that affords spectacular views over the surrounding landscape.
 There is a deep, double ditch around the top of the hill which is now partially covered with trees.
 This location is a Scheduled Ancient Monument, Site of Special Scientific Interest and a Nature Reserve.
 Its a wonderful location to visit, you can read more about the site here.

 Flight/Flying: This is a difficult place to fly as it is located in the AAC (Army Aviation centre) Middle Wallop danger area.
 You will need permission to fly over this circle from their ATZ even with a drone.
 Middle Wallop is a very active helicopter training facility with aircraft coming in and out of the base regularly, often at relatively low level.
 Please also be aware that this circle is also located close to a main road and the area itself is popular with dog walkers and members of the public.
 Please be sensible and be safe.